Ryan McMahon Player Props: Rockies vs. Nationals

 Nationals Pitching Rankings

-- The Nationals pitching staff ranks 27th in MLB with a collective 7.1 strikeouts per nine innings.
+- The Nationals pitching staff ranks 28th in the league with a collective seven strikeouts per nine innings.

-- The Nationals have the 21st-ranked team ERA among all league pitching staffs (5.07).
+- The Nationals have the 22nd-ranked team ERA across all MLB pitching staffs (5.18).

-- Nationals pitchers combine to surrender 14 total home runs at a rate of 1.8 per game (fifth-most in baseball).
+- Nationals pitchers combine to give up the fifth-most home runs in baseball (15 total, 1.7 per game).

-- The Nationals will look to Williams (0-1) in his second start of the season.
+- The Nationals are sending Kuhl (0-0) out for his second start of the season.

-- In his most recent appearance on Monday, the righty tossed five innings against the Tampa Bay Rays, allowing three earned runs while surrendering six hits.
+- In his last time out on Tuesday, the right-hander threw five innings against the Tampa Bay Rays, giving up four earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.